davegay11/Trump-Tweets/README.md

 `echo "backend: TkAgg" >> ~/.matplotlib/matplotlibrc`

 Specifically from NLTK you need the vader lexicon and stopwords corpus.
 These can be installed through python using the command `nltk.download()` and following the GUI.

+## Data Aquisition and Cleaning

+To get the data, run the following script from the root project directory:

+`./scripts/get_data.sh`

+To clean the data and generate the models, run:

+`./pipeline/main.py`

+By default it cleans the data, generates word2vec models, and creates wordclouds for each individual.
+The file is formatted as a command line utility, whose options can be found with:

+`/pipeline/main.py --help`

+`fields.txt` contains an ascii table describing each field in the cleaned data and what values it can take on.

+## Representations / Analysis

+Because we had our data cleaned a bit early, we started using it to perform some basic analysis of his tweets.
+The files `bag_of_words.ipynb`, `n_gram.ipynb`, and `word2vec.ipynb` all create different NLP representations of his tweets, and start to try to make sense of them.
+As the project progresses we will clean up / add more to these files.

 ## Licence